ammuanju97/olxproject-website/README.md

-This is a django OlxWebsite.
+This is a django online buyer seller website.

 Getting Started with  a folder called sellproject
 This project was bootstrapped with the application called sellproject